jon-ruckwood/hal-feed-server/README.md

 Operations currently supported on feed:

+* GET to view complete feed of entries
-* GET to view feed of entries
+* GET to view paginated feed of entries (experimental)
 * GET to view specific feed entry
 * POST to publish new feed entry